RaysceneNS/rayscenens.github.io/_posts/2018-03-18-Gear-Indicator-hardware-mod.md

 - *Amazing tooling* Atmel Studio (based on Visual Studio) makes the software writing experience painless
 - Samples galore, many of the code samples and libraries used for arduino development can be modified or at least read for content
 - Enough memory for future expansion, an enormous 4K of flash memory combined with 256 bytes of ram ensure we have room to add new features.
-- Small power budget @ 3.3volts with a 1Mhz clock our power draw is a fraction of the energy required to power the backlight leds.
+- Small power budget @ 3.3volts with a 1Mhz clock our power draw is a fraction of the energy required to power the back light.

 ### Power the board